Windows XP 2019 Edition is the operating system Microsoft should be making [repost]

-Microsoft ended support for Windows XP back in 2014, but it’s still to be found on 3 percent of the world's PCs, according to NetMarketShare.
+Microsoft launched Windows XP 18 years ago today.
+Despite support ending for it back in 2014, the OS is still to be found on just under 3 percent of the world's PCs, according to NetMarketShare.
 Many people still look back fondly on it, and for good reason.
 It was a huge step up from the gray, bland Windows versions that proceeded it.

 YouTuber Kamer Kaan Avdan has created concept videos for Windows 7, Windows 11, and iOS 13 and last year he showcased his vision of Windows XP 2018 Edition which gave the aging OS a Fluent Design makeover with transparency effects and curved corners.
 It also introduced a Start menu that blended XP’s design with that of Windows 10, including live tiles.